 Confused?
 Here are 6 ways that expat partners are like dung beetles:

-Here are 10 things I’ve learnt from running an expat Facebook group (and yes, there are links at the end of the post).
+Founding and running and expat Facebook group has its perks and its pitfalls.
+Here are 10 things I’ve learnt from running Trailing Spouses Johannesburg (and yes, there are links at the end of the post).
 Continue reading

 Pickle: “Are you a secret Agent Mummy?”